 Are you a community composter or farmer wanting to learn more about composting equipment sized for small operations?
-This webinar will feature a panel of equipment providers as well as community composters talking about their DIY systems and favorite pieces of equipment.
-They will cover micro composting bins, aerated static pile systems, screeners, and more.
+This webinar featured a panel of equipment providers as well as community composters talking about their DIY systems and favorite pieces of equipment.
+They covered micro composting bins, aerated static pile systems, screeners, and more.
 Participation is free for farmers and for members of the Community Composter Coalition!

 Date: Thursday, October 28th

 Free for Community Composter Coalition members! (use code CCC)

 This webinar is one in a series the Institute for Local Self-Reliance offers to support a distributed and diverse composting infrastructure that includes community-scale and on-farm composting.

 For more information on our On-Farm Composting webinar series, click HERE.